 Although downtown's Bombolé Eatery serves empanadas, it's not the pan dulce or Mexican-bakery style of empanada you might be used to.

 Open the doors for a blast of curry aromas wafting from the kitchen.
-Step inside to see a casual-chic space with Indian influences, including dark wooden tables with henna tattoo art.
+Step inside to see a small, casual-chic space with Indian influences, including dark wooden tables with henna tattoo art.

 Although the decor is modern and hip, the inviting vibe — created with dark wood and warm golden tones — matches the rustic cuisine.